Title and statement of responsibility area

 Benedict appears to have developed an interest in photography around 1909, taking photographs of family, relations, friends, music students and street scenes.
 He captured images of both the music and German communities in Victoria, as well as notable events such as the ploughing up of Fort Street with horses and soldiers marching down Fort Street during the First World War.

 For many years, the Bantly family home sat on two city lots at 1127 Fort Street.
 In 1910, Tony and Benedict subdivided the property.
-Each had a home built so as to beside their widowed mother, Benedict and Johanna at 1125 Fort Street and Simon and Frances at 1121 Fort Street.
+Each had a home built beside their widowed mother, Benedict and Johanna at 1125 Fort Street and Simon and Frances at 1121 Fort Street.

 In August of 1922, Benedict and Johanna moved to California, where he composed music for silent movies and later became the director of music at La Puente Union High School.
 He also served as concert master of the San Gabriel Valley Symphony Orchestra.
 Other members of the Bantly family later followed.
 Johanna died in a car accident in California on August 31, 1939 and Benedict remarried.
 His second wife was Nellie Hickey (nee Pauline), daughter of Frederick Pauline of Victoria.
 Benedict died in California on February 18, 1961.